 What is a utility model?

-A utility model is very similar to a patent.
-It is an exclusive right granted in relation to an invention which permits the right holder to stop others from commercially exploiting that invention without their permission, for a set period of time.
+A utility model is similar to a patent.
+It is an exclusive right granted in relation to a technical invention which permits the right holder to prevent or stop others from commercially exploiting that invention without their permission, for a limited period.

 Is utility model protection as popular as patent protection?